flowswitch/pyftdi/pyftdi/doc/pinout.rst

 .. [#rck] In order to support I2C clock stretch mode, ADBUS7 should be
           connected to SCK.
 When clock stretching mode is not selected, ADBUS7 may be used as GPIO7.
+.. [#c2]  C2 C2D line is bidirectional, two FTDI pins are used for Input and Output,
+          plus an additional imput pin is used for end of WAIT state detection using MPSSE CLK_WAIT_ON_HIGH command (requires a specific pin different from Input).
+          All these 3 pins should be connected together and to the C2D C2 interface line.